Cicada-Software/cicada/docs/ci-lang/getting-started.md

-# Getting Started
+# Your First Workflow

 This is an introduction to the Cicada DSL (Domain-specific language).
 This DSL can be used for defining workflows, which includes CI/CD (Continuous Integration/Continuous Deployment), automated testing/backups, and much more.
 The Cicada DSL (which may be referred to as "The DSL" or just "Cicada") was designed from the ground up to meet the growing needs of DevOps engineers, Full-stack engineers, or anyone else who spends a lot of time writing and maintaining CI/CD workflows.
-When you write a workflow in Cicada, you know that it will work regardless of what code hosting platform you use, whether that be GitHub, Gitlab, or Azure DevOps.

-## Your First Workflow

 > Before you get started, make sure you've setup Cicada for your repository or organization.
 For info on how
-> to set this up, see the [README](/README.md).
+> to set this up, see the [Getting Started docs](../getting-started.md).

 To get started, create a file anywhere in your repository ending in `.ci`.
 One advantage of Cicada is that you can structure your workflows however you want, and are not limited to a single `.yaml` file or `.github` folder